amaank404/denver-api/README.md

 * `denverapi.pysetup.find_package_data` function is now fixed so it can include files at root level of a module

 ## What's New
+### 2.5.5b0
+* added new command line utilities
+* added `denverapi.tools.cpicview` to view cpic type images from commandline
+* added `entrypoints` to all tools as scripts
+* added ability to `denverapi.tools.cpic_editor` to save cpic images to file
+### 2.5.0
+* autopyb is added as a new auto building manager
 ### 2.4.1
 * Thread control
 * Split up the pygame into a separate section (denverapi is sometimes required without pygame)